Social Democratic Party (Estonia): History

 In the 2015 parliamentary election on 1 March 2015, the SDE received 15.2% of the vote and 15 seats in the Riigikogu.
 After the coalition formation with the Reform Party and Pro Patria and Res Publica Union (IRL), MP Jevgeni Ossinovski announced that he would challenge Sven Mikser in the party congress on 30 May 2015.
 Mikser however stepped down before the election at the congress and Ossinovski was chosen as the new party leader.
 On 7 November 2016, the Social Democratic Party and IRL announced that they were asking Prime Minister Taavi Rõivas to resign and were planning on negotiating a new majority government.
 In the following vote of confidence on 9 November, the majority of Riigikogu voted in favour of removing the prime minister's government.

 On 23 November 2016, a coalition government led by Estonian Centre Party (EK) leader Jüri Ratas consisting of EK, SDE and IRL was sworn in.
 This cabinet governed until 29 April 2019, when it was brought does by a vote of no confidence when the SDE and IRL sided with the opposition parties.

 In the 2019 parliamentary election held on 3 March 2019, the SDE received 9.8% of the vote and 10 seats.
-In the 2019 European elections on 26 May 2019, the party won 23.3% of the national vote and 2 seats in the European Parliament.
+In the 2019 European elections on 26 May 2019, the party won 23.3% of the national vote and two seats in the European Parliament.

-The SDE returned to government on 18 July 2022 as a junior member of second Kallas government, led by Reform Party leader Kaja Kallas.
+The SDE returned to government on 18 July 2022 as a junior member of second Kallas government, led by Reform Party leader Kaja Kallas, and also including the Isamaa party.

-In the 2023 parliamentary election, the SDE received 9.3% of the vote and 9 seats.
+In the 2023 parliamentary election, the SDE received 9.3% of the vote and nine seats.
 Following the election on 7 March, Prime Minister Kallas invited the SDE and Estonia 200 for preliminary talks aimed at forming a new coalition government.
+A coalition agreement between the three parties was reached by 7 April, giving SDE three ministerial positions, and was officially signed on 10 April.
+On 17 April, the third Kallas government was sworn into office.

+One year on from the 2023 Estonian parliamentary election, the Social Democrats remained the only party in the government coalition to avoid losing support in polling.
+This was attributed to the party members' public statements, especially those of the leader of the party Lauri Läänemets, setting the Social Democrats apart from the two economically liberal parties in the coalition.
+Moreover, the party gained MPs and members from the defections out of the Centre Party, including seeing its number of MPs increase from nine to 13.